florianpethig/florianpethig/content/_index.markdown

 </div>
 <div class="flex-item-right" style="text-align: justify">
 <span style="">
 I am an assistant professor (non-tenure track, <i>akademischer Rat a.Z.</i>) in information systems at <a href="https://www.bwl.uni-mannheim.de/hoehle/team/wissenschaftliche-mitarbeiter/florian-pethig/">University of Mannheim</a>.
 I received my M.Sc. and Ph.D. in information systems from the University of Mannheim.
 I previously worked as a business data analyst at <a href="https://www.zerog.aero">zeroG</a> (Lufthansa Group), specializing in data science and the digital transformation.
-My research into digital platforms and the digitalization of organizations is geared toward understanding how technology impacts the behavior and welfare of people.
+My research into digital platforms and the digitization of organizations is geared toward understanding how technology impacts the behavior and welfare of people.
 My work has appeared in <i>Journal of the Association for Information Systems</i>, <i>Journal of Business Ethics</i>, and <i>Government Information Quarterly</i>.
 </span>
 </div>
 </div>